What Is The Normal Blood Sugar Range

 Patients also use glycated hemoglobin (HbA1c) as long-term blood sugar.
 It expresses how much of the hemoglobin (a red dye in red blood cells) is glycated (glucose bound to hemoglobin).

-HbA1c is a good indicator of what your blood sugar levels have been on average over the past two months.
+HbA1c serves as a reliable gauge of your average blood sugar levels spanning approximately the past two months.

 Values above 63 mmol/mol are too high and represent a clearly increased risk of late complications in the long run.